 Car timing belt is also known as cambelt.
 It associates with essential car engine parts that facilitate the vehicle’s combustion process.
-In new model modern vehicles, the car timing belt has multiple functions and therefore it has multiple varying belts.
+In new model modern vehicles, the car timing belt has multiple functions.
+Therefore vehicles have multiple varying belts.

 How is this possible?
 Lets first look at a brief introduction of the timing belt.

 What is a timing belt?

 The car timing belt is responsible for controlling the opening and closing of valves [inlet and exhaust] at the right time.
 Therefore, affecting the fuel and air mixture ratio within the combustion chamber.

 Further, the cambelt is responsible for synchronizing the movement of the camshaft and crankshaft.
 It’s also useful in ensuring proper movement of the engine pistons.

 In fact, the movement of engine pistons determines the opening and closing timing of the valves.
 This has to be precise engine timing.
 Hence, the origin of the name, timing belt.